The Excel Substitute function replaces occurrences of a search text string, within an original text string, with the supplied replacement text.

 Note also, that the Excel Substitute function is case sensitive.
 Therefore, if the old_text argument is the text string "A", this will NOT replace instances of the lower case text string "a".

 The spreadsheets below show examples of use of the Excel Substitute Function.
-The spreadsheet on the left shows the format of the functions and the spreadsheet on the right shows the results.

 Further information and examples of the Excel Substitute function can be found on the Microsoft Office website.